Whitelists settings - pages, parameters, and users that by-pass the Firewall

 For more information on how the Shield's Firewall works, read the blog article here.

-For examples of the Firewall entries in the Audit Trail, how to interpret them and whitelist parameters, read the article here.
+For examples of the Firewall entries in the Activity Log, how to interpret them and whitelist parameters, read the article here.